ocaml/ocaml.org/data/tutorials/language/0it_03_lists.md

 ```

 In this example, the initial accumulator is the second list, and each element
 of the first is consed to it in turn.
-You can see the order of arguments to
+You can see the order of the
-fold right is a little different:
+fold right parameters is a little different:

 ```ocaml
 # List.fold_right;;